ibekiaris/zf2-annotation-validator/README.md

 Annotation validator is a ZF2 package used to validate Doctrine Entities during their lifecycle call backs (events).

-By using Annotation Validator into your projects you can reduce production time.
+By using Annotation Validator in your projects you can enhance productivity.
-At the same time, Junior developers that are involved into you project don't have to care about validation (validation happens in one and only place) and so you can be sure that your persistence layer is more protected against code vulnerabilities.
+At the same time, Junior developers who are involved in your project don't have to be concerned about validation since it takes place in entities.
+You can also be sure that your persistence layer is more protected against code vulnerabilities.

-At the moment data validated just before flush.
-This is against the idea of using an ORM (such as Doctrine) where entities must be valid after construction.
-However this package solved a lot of real life problems for me and I think this is what matters when sharing code.
+At the moment data is validated just before flush, against the idea of using an ORM where entities must be valid after their "construction".

+However this package solved a lot of real life problems for me and I think that this is what matters when sharing code.

 Installation
 ------------